 Occupational Employment and Wage Data

-Occupational Employment and Wage Statistics (OES) program operated in conjunction with the U.S. Department of Labor, Bureau of Labor Statistics, collects occupational employment and wages for all non-farm industries statewide, for 16 Workforce Investment Areas (WIA's), and for seven Metropolitan New England City and Town Statistical Areas (NECTA's) and Divisions.
+Occupational Employment and Wage Statistics (OES) program operated in conjunction with the U.S. Department of Labor, Bureau of Labor Statistics, collects occupational employment and wages for all non-farm industries statewide, for 16 Workforce Development Areas (WDA's), and for seven Metropolitan New England City and Town Statistical Areas (NECTA's) and nine Divisions.
+Data include employment, annual or hourly median, mean, entry and experienced occupational wages.

 Industry Staffing Pattern Data

-Massachusetts Statewide and Workforce Investment Area (WIA) 2, 3 and 4-digit Industry Staffing Pattern Data are now available for May 2011.
+Massachusetts Statewide and Workforce Development Area (WDA) 2, 3 and 4-digit Industry Staffing Pattern Data are now available for May 2015.
 Data are also available for all Major 2-digit Industries for specific occupations.
+Industry data are based on the 2012 North American Industry Classification System (NAICS).
+Occupations provided are based on the full 2010 Standard Occupational Classification (SOC) coding structure.

 Occupational Employment Statistics (OES) data are used to develop information regarding current and projected employment needs and job opportunities.
-This information is used in the production of State education and workforce development plans.
+This information is used in the production of state education and workforce development plans.
 These data enable the analysis of the occupation composition of different industries, including analysis for economic development purposes.
-OES employment estimates also are used as job placement aids by helping to identify industries that employ the skills gained by enrollees in career-technical training programs.
-In addition, OES survey data serve as primary inputs into occupational information systems designed for those who are exploring career opportunities or assisting others in career decision making.
+OES employment estimates are also used as job placement aids by helping to identify industries that employ the skills gained by enrollees in career-technical training programs.
+Additionally, OES survey data serve as primary inputs into occupational information systems designed for those who are exploring career opportunities or assisting others in career decision making.

 Industry-specific occupational employment estimates estimate the number of people employed in that occupation in a particular industry including the mean (average wage), median (mid-point wage), entry and experienced wages.
 The estimates are updated annually.